 A browser editor is best when you want a fast visual workflow:

 Command-line workflows are better when you need automated batch conversion, custom templates, or build-system integration.
-The important point is to choose one workflow for the document and preview the rendered output before sending the PDF.
+They also need an explicit Mermaid and math rendering pipeline; installing a generic Markdown parser alone does not guarantee that the PDF will contain the rendered diagram and formula output.
+The important point is to choose one workflow for the document and validate the actual PDF before sending it.

 Where Optional AI Fits